fredrikbaberg/hassio-addons/octoprint_dev/DOCS.md

 - I have multiple devices, what if ttyUSB0 is not the correct device?
   - Use device ID instead.
 In Home Assistant this can be found under "Supervisor" - "System" - "Hardware" `/dev/serial/by-id/usb-...`
 - Camera stream is not visible?
-  - Is `mjpg-streamer` running?
-It can be started from OctoPrint UI, same menu as for stop and restart.
+  - Check that `mjpg-streamer` addon is running.
   - Are you accessing through Ingress?
 Try through WebUI (set port in configuration).
+    - If you have ideas how to configure reverse proxy to get the camera stream in Ingress, please let me know.
+Right now it does not seem to work.
 - How do I reset addon/OctoPrint data?
-  - Rename or remove folder `config/octoprint<config_folder_suffix>`,
+  - Rename or remove folder `config/octoprint<config_folder_suffix>` to remove configuration
-  - Uninstall and (re)install the addon.
+  - Uninstall and (re)install the addon to reset plugins etc.
+  - Or use OctoPrint recovery mode.
 - How do I get Raspberry Pi camera to work in Home Assistant?
   - On your own risk, based on [https://raspberrypi.stackexchange.com/a/51440](https://raspberrypi.stackexchange.com/a/51440), I did the steps related to `start_x.elf` and `fixup_x.dat`.
 Note that I skipped the `modprobe` and `v4l2-ctl` parts.
 Updates to `HassOS` will break the system, you will need to download the files again for the system to boot.
 - `<plugin>` fails to install?
   - Some dependencies may be missing.
 There are no additional build tools included in this version.
 - How can I access GPIO?
   - This is currently missing.
 It may be enough to setup AppArmor, please let me know if you have knowledge on this.
-- I get a `Load failed` on access through Ingress?
-  - It seems `CORS` is required if you use `https`.
-This can be done from OctoPrint or with the following line in `config.yaml`:
-    ```
-    api:
-      allowCrossOrigin: true
-    ```
-  - If you know how to setup `haproxy` to avoid this, please let me know.

 ## Versions